-- Anything else from nature that is safe for children to handle and play with.
+- Anything from nature that is safe for children to handle and play with.

 - Anything else that reflects the season, holiday, festival, culture, or family values.

-*Please don’t include anything that is unsafe for your child to handle and play with.
-Keep small and breakable objects off the table until you think your child is mature enough to handle them.
+*Please don’t include anything that is unsafe for your child to touch or play with.
+Keep small and breakable objects off the table until your child is mature enough to handle them.

-A summer nature table is a space in the home used for placing natural items that reflect the season.
-It is meant to be explored, played with, and used as a way to study nature in the home.
-Nature tables are wonderful for sensory and imaginative play, and are often used in Montessori and Waldorf education.
+A summer nature table is a space in the home for placing natural items that reflect the season.
+It is made to be explored, played with, and used as a way to study nature in the home.
+Nature tables are great for sensory and imaginative play and are often used in Montessori and Waldorf education.

-You can create your nature table exactly as you like.
-There are no limits other than the limits of your own imagination.
+You can create your nature table exactly as you like, there are no limits other than the limits of your own imagination.
 You can be as minimal or as outlandish as you please.
-We hope you enjoy creating your summer nature table as much as we did!
+We hope you enjoy creating a summer nature table this summer!

 - Signs of Summer Scavenger Hunt

 - DIY Nature Memory Game

 The One Essential Tool You Need To Get Organized For Good!

 Subscribe to the Rhythms of Play community newsletter to get organized, connect with your kids, and find the FREEDOM to do the things you LOVE!